solana-labs/solana/book/src/proposals/one-round-finality.md

 reflect the likelihood of the block being finalized.

 For example:
-* 80% of the cluster voted the block
+* 80% of the cluster voted for the block

 * The schedule for the next 5 leaders looks like: